arandombit/arandombit.github.io/Post/Minimally Viable Learning.md

 tags: [thoughts]
 ---

-There exists acellular organisms that have sophisticated problem-solving capabilities.
+There exist acellular organisms that have sophisticated problem-solving capabilities.
 Which begs the question: what's the smallest organism that can exist that exhibits problem solving abilities?